 Urine and blood tests may be done to help find a cause.
 Bladder function tests can also show how urine flow is affected.

 Imaging tests may also be done to look at the bladder and urinary tract.
 These may include:

 - MRI scan

-Other medication may also be used to improve bladder function.
+Other medicine may also be used to help the bladder work better.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 All rights reserved.